Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Whenever you cross into interstellar space, or are already in interstellar space and throttled down, then apply this acceleration curve.
 The warp speed will be max warp speed * curve's speed modifier.
 The first number represents the time since crossing the boundary/throttling up, and the second number is the multiplier.
 We don't apply this curve when going from interstellar to interplanetary space.
 ### interstellarPowerMultiplier
 Multiplies resource consumption and production rates by this multiplier when in interstellar space.
 Generators identified by warpPowerGeneratorID will be affected by this multiplier.
 Default multiplier is 10.
-### displacementImpulse
-Warp engines can efficiently move a certain amount of mass to light speed and beyond without penalties.
-Going over this limit incurs performance penalties, but staying under this value provides benefits.
-The displacement value is rated in metric tons.
 ### warpCurve
 In addition to any specified PROPELLANT resources, warp engines require warpCapacity.
 Only parts with a WBIWarpCoil part module can generate warpCapacity.
 The warp curve controls how much warpCapacity is neeeded to go light speed or faster.
 The first number represents the available warpCapacity, while the second number gives multiples of C. You can apply any kind of warp curve you want, but the baseline uses the Fibonacci sequence * 10.
 It may seem steep, but in KSP's small scale, 1C is plenty fast.
 This curve is modified by the engine's displacementImpulse and current vessel mass. effectiveWarpCapacity = warpCapacity * (displacementImpulse / vessel mass)
 ### waterfallEffectController